- Ch.1: Choose Your Hosting Provider

 Payment Testing Survival Kit

-This is the pre-launch testing checklist that we recommend you go through carefully before putting your store at risk.
+We recommend you carefully review this pre-launch testing checklist before putting your store at risk.

 - Experiment with different product combinations and cart sizes.
 Are discounts and free shipping being applied correctly?